vecxoz/vecstack/README.md

 # vecstack
-Python package for stacking (machine learning technique).
+Python module for stacking (machine learning technique).
 Can be used with any sklearn-like models.
+Can be used for classification and regression tasks.
 Below you can find [how to use](https://github.com/vecxoz/vecstack#how-to-use) package and explanation of [stacking concept](https://github.com/vecxoz/vecstack#stacking-concept) with pictures.
 Dependencies: *numpy*, *scipy*, *scikit-learn*.